 - Some humans have limited or no empathy.
-Decker is convinced bounty hunter Phil Resch is an android – ironically because he has no empathy for them
+Deckard thinks bounty hunter Phil Resch isn’t human – ironically, because he has no empathy for androids

-- Some mental health diagnoses muddy the scale.
-Decker initially labels Rachael Rosen schizoid before realising she’s an android
+- Mental health terms muddy the scale.
+Deckard initially labels Rachael Rosen schizoid before realising she’s an android

-- There’s little evidence humans have much empathy, anyway.
-Consider the way they treat specials like Isidore, as well as the threat of relegation hanging over Deckard.
+- There’s little evidence humans have much empathy either.
+Consider the way they treat Isidore, as well as the threat of relegation hanging over Deckard.

 In this version of the future, most (possibly all) animals have died and been replaced by artificial replicas.
 Along with the tenets of a religion known as Mercerism, this means animals are now spiritually and commercially adored.

 Thus to pass the Voigt-Kampff test, candidates must spot markers of animal exploitation in a series of questions, and then show appropriate shock, i.e., through blushing or pupil dilation.